The Eras Tour: Spin-off media

 On February 16, 2024, at the first Melbourne show, Swift announced a second variant of The Tortured Poets Department, with a bonus track titled "The Bolter".
 She announced another variant of the album, with the bonus track "The Albatross" on February 23, at the first Sydney show.
 The fourth variant of the album, containing the bonus track "The Black Dog", was announced on March 3, at the second Singapore show of the tour.
 On August 20, Swift premiered the music video for "I Can Do It with a Broken Heart", a song inspired by the tour after leaving the stage at the end of the eighth show in London.
 The video features footage of tour performances, rehearsals, audiences, and backstage moments.
 Throughout the tour Swift released limited-time digital deluxe versions of The Tortured Poets Department, each with a different live recording of songs from the album.

 On October 15, 2024, Swift announced her first-ever book, The Eras Tour Book.
 Dubbed "the official retrospective" of the tour, it is a 256-page photo book with over 500 on-stage and behind-the-scenes images, as well as Swift's personal reflections and notes.
 Concurrently, Swift launched her in-house publishing imprint, Taylor Swift Publications.
 The book was released exclusively in Target stores on a Black Friday—November 29, 2024.
 Selling over a million copies in its first week in the US alone, the book became the best-selling book of 2024.
 On January 16, 2025, Swift released three limited-time digital versions of Lover (Live from Paris), each with a live recording of a song from Lover performed on the tour.

-A documentary series, The End of an Era, will premiere on Disney+ on December 12, 2025, released over the course of a three-week period, concluding on December 26.
-Directed by Don Argott and produced by Object & Animal, the six-episode series will feature an "intimate look" at Swift's life while on tour.
-Additionally, a second concert film documenting the tour will be released on December 12.
-Directed by Glenn Weiss and filmed at the tour's final show in Vancouver in December 2024, The Eras Tour: The Final Show will include The Tortured Poets Department act, which was absent from the first concert film.
+A documentary series, The End of an Era, premiered through Disney+ on December 12, 2025, released over the course of a three-week period, concluding on December 23.
+Directed by Don Argott and produced by Object & Animal, the six-episode series features an "intimate look" at Swift's life while on tour.
+Additionally, a second concert film documenting the tour was released on December 12.
+Directed by Glenn Weiss and filmed at the tour's final show in Vancouver in December 2024, The Eras Tour: The Final Show includes The Tortured Poets Department act, which was absent from the first concert film.